gbondaruk/node-random-color-generator/README.md

 ## TODOs

-- [ ] Figure out how to generate a random color
+- [x] Figure out how to generate a random color
-- [ ] Figure out how to distinguish colors by hue and luminosity
+- [x] Figure out how to distinguish colors by hue and luminosity
-- [ ] Figure out how to receive command line arguments for hue and luminosity
+- [x] Figure out how to receive command line arguments for hue and luminosity
 - [ ] Figure out how to print the color surrounded by a "hashtag" box & in the random color

 - - [ ] Figure out how to adjust dimensions of hashtag box based on user submitted dimensions
+- [ ] Figure out how to ask user for input from command line